01732 667 688

 To avoid another rat invasion, take these preventative steps:

-1. Seal up entrances: Patch any gaps or cracks in your drain pipes to eliminate entry points.
+1. Seal up entrances: Patch any gaps or cracks in your drain pipes to eliminate entry points and prevent rats from getting into your home.

 FAQ